algerianidpassportreader-lgtm/algerianidpassportreader_flutter_example/README.md

-# aaaa_project
+# algerianidpassportreader_flutter_example

-A new Flutter project.
+A new Flutter project.for reading id card and passport of algeria using mrz + nfc .

 ## Getting Started

+1 - connect your real device

+2 - run this commandes :

+- flutter pub get
+- flutter run

 This project is a starting point for a Flutter application.